 - Minimum length of the passwords should be enforced by the application.
 Passwords shorter than 8 characters are considered to be weak (NIST SP800-63B).

-When selecting maximum password length, limitation of hashing algorithm that will be used for hashing passwords, should be taken into consideration because some of them have a maximum password length.
+When selecting a maximum password length consider whether the hashing algorithm to be used has any limitations because some have a maximum password length.

 Allow usage of all characters including unicode and whitespaces.
 There should be no password composition rules limiting the type of characters permitted.

 Ensure credential rotation when a password leak, or at the time of compromise identification.